§ 1 Business Name and Domicile

 § 2 Business Area

-The company's business area is the metal industry, primarily the mechanical engineering and electro-technical industry, trade in products of the metal industry and related industrial and business operations.
+The company's business area is the metal industry, primarily the mechanical engineering and electrotechnical industry, trade in products of the metal industry, consultancy and other related industrial and business operations.
 In addition, the company can carry on the buying, selling, ownership and administration of property and securities.

 § 3 Shares